Rivington Pike: Past campaigns

+The Winter Hill mass trespass occurred in 1896, a march of 10,000 people descended on the moorland and up to the Pike from Bolton on two weekends to enforce their rights to roam.

 Leverhulme also supported the rights of ordinary people to access the countryside, and used his own funds to secure the rights for the inhabitants.
 A water bill in 1989 threatened the rights to roam in Rivington, leading to a rally held here to protect rights of access, led by the Ramblers Association.
-A pledge was made by 3000 to protect access to the hills.
-A further attempt by the water company to introduce a parliamentary act in 1997 was rejected after public opposition with the support of the local MP.
+A pledge was made by 3,000 to protect access to the hills.
+A further attempt by the water company to introduce an act of Parliament in 1997 was rejected after public opposition with the support of the local MP.
 The Pike and Japanese Gardens, part of the Terraced Gardens, along with the entire moorland are today part of an area of public access land with legally protected rights to roam.